Alfresco/docs-alfresco/microsoft-azure/1.2/index.md

 * Storage path approach optimized for high-throughput reads and writes
 * Configurable retries and timeouts for large file uploads and downloads

-> **Note**: The Alfresco Content Connector for Azure module can be applied to Content Services 6.2 or later.
+> **Note:** The Alfresco Content Connector for Azure module can be applied to Content Services 6.2 or later.

 > **Note:** For improved performance of the Azure Connector, you may wish to run your Content Services instance on an Azure VM connected to Azure Blob storage.